The subtle statistics of the distance ladder: On the distance prior and selection effects: Discussion and Conclusion

 We find that $\pi(r)\propto r^2$ produces an unbiased posterior, while any other choice results in bias.
 This is a direct consequence of the assumption in the mock generation that objects are uniformly distributed in three-dimensional space, as in the real Universe.
 The issue is important because many state-of-the-art distance ladders currently do not impose $\pi(r) \propto r^2$ but rather, by maximising likelihoods for distance moduli, implicitly impose $\pi(r) \propto 1/r$.
 We show that \emph{unless the sample is strictly redshift-selected and redshift uncertainties are negligible}, this results in a bias, which in the case of volume- or magnitude-limited selection is low in distances and high in $H_0$.
 Since the magnitude of the $H_0$ shift in $\kmsecMpc$ is independent of the sample size, the relative bias in units of the width of the $H_0$ posterior scales with $\sqrt{N}$.
 Thus the relative bias (as a multiple of the uncertainty) will grow for larger future datasets.

+Many of our calculations have assumed a volume-limited survey, allowing us to neglect selection effects.
+This is to demonstrate that the volume prior is entirely independent of selection, a point that is sometimes lost in the literature when both are called ``Malmquist bias''.
+While we have shown that selection effects can practically (partially) undo the effect of the volume prior, they are conceptually unrelated effects: the prior describes the \emph{intrinsic} distribution of sources, while selection affects which objects from the predicted population enter the sample, and hence the likelihood of the \emph{observed} data.
+They come together only on application of Bayes' Theorem.
+This is also why the phenomenological selection model which alters the distance prior is at best approximate.

-Our more in-depth study is of the CF4 dataset, for which adopting an $r^2$ prior instead of the $1/r$ prior used in their analysis shifts the inferred $H_0$ down by $8.3~\kmsecMpc$ ($55\sigma$) to a best-fitting value of $H_0 = 66.9~\kmsecMpc$.
-Assuming the rest of the CF4 modelling is correct, this would hold for the case of no selection (i.e. a volume-limited sample, which is unrealistic) or magnitude-limited selection.
-The truth is likely an amalgam of magnitude and redshift selection, which would imply $H_0$ between the $\approx$67 and $\approx$$75~\kmsecMpc$ limiting cases---although the fact that the phenomenological model of~\citet{Lavaux_2015} yields $78~\kmsecMpc$ may suggest that an $H_0$ value at the higher end is more realistic.
-We also investigate the SH0ES sample, for which we find the volume prior has a $1.6\sigma$ effect on $H_0$, likely already accounted for within the SH0ES pipeline.
+Our more in-depth study is of the CF4 dataset, for which adopting an $r^2$ prior instead of the $1/r$ prior to which their maximum-likelihood analysis is equivalent shifts the inferred $H_0$ down by $8.3~\kmsecMpc$ ($55\sigma$) to a best-fitting value of $H_0 = 66.9~\kmsecMpc$.
+Assuming the rest of the CF4 modelling is correct, this would hold for the case of magnitude-limited selection.
+For redshift-selection (or a hypothetical volume-limited sample), the previously-reported value of ${\approx}\,75~\kmsecMpc$ would be correct.
+The truth is likely in between these limiting cases, although the fact that the phenomenological model of~\citet{Lavaux_2015} yields $78~\kmsecMpc$ may suggest that an $H_0$ value at the higher end is more realistic.
+We also investigate the SH0ES sample, for which we find the volume prior has a $1.7\sigma$ effect on $H_0$, likely already accounted for within the SH0ES pipeline.